ewald30/Places2Visit/README.md

 - React Google Maps 9.4

 ## Install
 In order to run the application, the node modules have to be installed for both the server and the client.
-To do that, in a terminal window navigate to `(location of the project)/Client` and run `npm install`.
-Do the same for the **Server** project, and check that all packages are installed correctly (there should be no errors during this step).
+To do that, in a terminal window navigate to `cd ../Places2Visit/Client` and `cd../Places2Visit/Server` then run `npm install` on both projects.
+Check that all packages are installed correctly (there should be no errors).

 ## Run the app
 Nabigate again to both the location of the **Client** and the **Server**.
 Using `npm start` you can back-end the server and after that you can start the front-end.
 When starting the front-end project you will be promted to run the client on port *3001* insted of *3000* since *3000* is taken by the server, just type **y** in the console.